What is an Applicant Tracking System?

 interview rounds is a common length**

-The following interviews are the most common types of interviews found in hiring processes.
+The following are the most common types of interviews used in hiring.
 They can be easily distinguished based on the number of interviewers, the position in the hiring process, and their primary function in a specific job competition.

 A panel interview is when multiple people interview a single candidate simultaneously.
 Panel interviews can bring diverse interviewers into the hiring process, test for any type of candidate selection criteria, and are incredibly helpful for mitigating hiring biases.